moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 #### Iteration 1

-ChatOps will provide an interface for engineers to change a feature flag on cells.
+ChatOps will provide an interface for engineers to change a feature flag on Cells.

 ChatOps communicates with Tissue, and Tissue sets the feature flag on every cell.